 For more information about changing your IdP to SAML or LDAP, view the following instructions for your IaaS configuration:

-This pane includes the following fields:
+This pane includes the following text boxes:

 Enter your VMware Tanzu Network API token and click Add Token to connect your Installation Dashboard to VMware Tanzu Network.